New Year’s Resolutions for Your Liver

 If you were to ask your liver what its New Year’s resolutions are, what do you think it would say?
-Well, the answer depends what sort of year you had in 2016.
-Here’s a quick Chinese Medicine check to see if you have been kind to your liver in 2016 – or not.
+Well, the answer depends what sort of year you had in the last 12 months.
+Here’s a quick Chinese Medicine check to see if you have been kind to your liver in the last 12 months – or not.

 What Your Liver Hates